How to Write the Wake Forest University Essays 2025-2026

 If you choose to write about something that piques your intellectual curiosity, the topic you pick is incredibly important.

-Think about what interests you—something you could talk about for hours on end, or something you desperately want to find the answer to.
+Think about what interests you—what could talk about for hours on end or what is something you desperately want to find the answer to?
 Asking yourself these questions will help you come up with a topic that you can delve deeper into.
-You want to be sure your topic is not only exciting to you, but also that it can be connected to something more personal and intellectual.
+You want to be sure your topic is not only exciting to you but also that it can be connected to something more personal and intellectual.

 Whatever route you decide to take in this essay, make sure you truly express the nuances of your fascination with the topic.
 As long as you can show how the topic sparked your desire to continue learning, whether that be about yourself or the world, you will be in good shape.